ChinoUkaegbu/IntrotoIM/midtermProject/README.md

 + The player moves the bowl along the screen to collect the falling objects
 + The circles are worth 10 points and the squares are worth 20 points.
 + Watch out for the triangles!
 Collecting them results in a deduction of 100 points.
-+The game ends if your score falls below zero.
++ The game ends if your score falls below zero.
 + Goodluck!

 **Process**